Family Health History

 Community Centered Family Health History Program Awards

 In 2008, Genetic Alliance released an RFP for organizations to use an online tool to customize the Does It Run In the Family? toolkit (described above), including “A Guide to Family Health History” and “A Guide to Genetics and Health.”
 Awardees used the toolkit within existing programs and initiatives to integrate conversations about family health history seamlessly into diverse communities across the country.
 The project officially ended in 2009, but many partners continue to use the family health history materials in their programs today.
-A list of winners can be found in our History and Archives section.
+A list of winners can be found here.

 Family Health History in Health Centers